 The charter of Yale Phi Beta Kappa is the single oldest surviving document of the Phi Beta Kappa Society in existence.
 This very charter was issued by the original members of PBK at the College of William and Mary on December 4, 1779.
 The issuing of this charter was crucial to the history of the Society (see “The History of Yale Phi Beta Kappa”).

-The History of Yale Phi Beta Kappa
+The History of Phi Beta Kappa at Yale

-At its first meeting, the group decided to strike a medal, a special emblem to be carried in the pockets of each member, with the Latin initials S.P. for “Societas Philosophiae” on one side and the Greek initials of the motto on the other.
+At its first meeting, the group decided to strike a medal, a special emblem to be carried in the pockets of each member, with the Latin initials S.P. for “Societas Philosophiae” on one side and the initials of the motto on the other.
 Also appearing on the back-side of the medal were three stars, symbolizing the aims of the Society: Friendship, Morality, and Literature.
 A pointing hand in the lower corner symbolizes aspiration towards these goals.
 This iconography is still used on the key that succeeded the medallion as the emblem of membership in the Society.

-However, after spending a year in Cambridge Elisha Parmele’s health seems not to have been good - do we wonder - and for that reason, after he left Harvard he went south and settled for a while as a tutor in Virginia.
-He met the original Phi Beta Kappa group at William and Mary, and was elected to membership there in July 1779.
-So enthusiastic was he about PBK that when he was about to return North, he persuaded his fellow PBK members to give him two new charters to take with him, together with �the medals, copies of the code of laws, and the ritual.
+After spending a year in Cambridge, Elisha Parmele’s health was in decline, prompting him to leave Harvard and settled in Virginia where he worked as a tutor for a short time.
+While there, he became acquainted with the original Phi Beta Kappa group at William and Mary and was eventually elected to membership in July 1779.
+So enthusiastic was he about PBK, that when he was to return North, he persuaded fellow PBK members to give him two new charters to take with him, along with medals, copies of the code of laws, and the ritual.
 These were to be used for PBK chapters to be established at Yale and Harvard.